bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch8-3c">8.3c Creating a Cosmic Bubble</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This next example will piece together several of the filter primitives we've covered so far and apply it to the simplest of source graphics: the circle.
-Our aim will be to create something a little "cosmic" by compositing together some turbulence, blur, and distortion.
+<p>This next example will piece together several of the filter primitives
+we've covered so far and apply it to the simplest of source graphics: the circle.
+Our aim will be to create something a little "cosmic" by compositing together some turbulence, blur, and distortion.</p>

-First things first, make a copy of our template folder and rename it to 22-hubble-bubble (or another name of your choice).
-In the usual spot below the background, let's set up our source graphic in the center of the viewBox, randomizing its radius a little.
+<p>First things first, make a copy of our template folder and rename it to
+22-hubble-bubble (or another name of your choice).
+In the usual spot below the background, let's set up our source graphic in the center of the viewBox, randomizing its radius a little.</p>

 <pre>
 // <i>Create the source graphic.</i>